Aller au contenu

 À propos de Amicus With Dahlia Lithwick | Law, justice, and the courts

-A show about the law and the nine Supreme Court justices who interpret it for the rest of America.Want more Amicus?
-Join Slate Plus to unlock weekly bonus episodes with exclusive legal analysis.
-Plus, you’ll access ad-free listening across all your favorite Slate podcasts.
-You can subscribe directly from the Amicus show page on Apple Podcasts and Spotify.
-Or, visit slate.com/amicusplus to get access wherever you listen.
+A show about the law and the nine Supreme Court justices who interpret it for the rest of America.Get more Amicus with Slate Plus.
+Join to unlock weekly bonus episodes with exclusive legal analysis—plus ad-free listening across all your favorite Slate podcasts.
+Subscribe directly from the Amicus show page on Apple Podcasts and Spotify.
+Or visit slate.com/amicusplus to get access wherever you listen.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Site web du podcast